hahaveryfunny/brawl-stars-controls-and-weapons-demo/README.md

 └── Misc

-This reflects the architecture used in my complete project: decoupled systems communicating through events, clean responsibilities, and modular gameplay components.
+This mirrors the architecture used in my full project: decoupled systems, event-based communication, and modular gameplay components.

 📝 Why This Repo Exists

-This repository is part of a series of showcase mini-repos, each focused on a specific gameplay system.
+This repository is part of a series of small, focused gameplay demos, each highlighting a specific system.

-It helps hiring managers quickly inspect:
+It allows reviewers to quickly evaluate:

-My coding style
+Coding style and structure

-My architecture decisions
+Gameplay architecture decisions

-My ability to build modular gameplay systems
+Practical Unity problem-solving

-My experience with Unity UI, input, weapons, math, and animations
+Experience with mobile input, UI, weapons, math, and animations

-No setup is required to explore the code.
+No setup is required — the code is intended for inspection, not execution.

-🛠️ Technologies Used
+🛠 Technical Info

+Unity Version: 2022.3.x

+Platform: Mobile

+Technologies:

 Unity C#

-UI Toolkit / UGUI
+UGUI

-ScriptableObjects (in main project)
-Mobile control design
+Event-driven architecture

-Gameplay math (angles, previews, direction vectors) Animation event bridging
+Gameplay math (angles, vectors, previews)

+Animation event bridging

+🎥 Demo videos are included for visual reference.